pulumi/pulumi-hugo/themes/default/content/blog/building-a-data-warehouse-on-aws-with-redshift-and-pulumi/index.md

 $ aws s3 cp events-1.txt "s3://$(pulumi stack output dataBucketName)"
 ```

-At this point, you have all you need in terms of infrastructure: You've got a single-node Redshift cluster, an empty Redshift database, some unstructured S3 data, and the right set of permissions and network settings to allow the cluster to import the data.
-All that's left is to run a couple of SQL queries to make that happen: one to create a new table for the data, another to load it.
+At this point, you have all you need in terms of infrastructure: You've got a single-node Redshift cluster, an empty Redshift database, some unstructured S3 data, and the right set of permissions and network settings to allow the cluster to reach and import the data.
+All that's left is to run a couple of SQL queries to make that happen: one to create a new table to hold the data, another to load it.

 Back in the Redshift query editor, create the new table by choosing the `dev` database, pasting the following query into the editor, and hitting **Run**: